If you decide to transport your vehicle, you need to know how to prepare your car for shipping.

 Make sure all your contact information is up to date before the driver leaves with your car.
 Double check the destination address and correct any errors.

 Shipping your car can seem overwhelming.
 But it doesn’t have to be.
-Follow the above tips and have piece of mind that you prepared your vehicle for transport.
+Follow the above tips to have a peace of mind that you prepared your vehicle for transport.
 That way you are more protected and better equipped to take care of any situation.

-Car shipping is a reliable and efficient way to move a vehicle, but you want to be sure your auto is well cared for.
+Car shipping service is an efficient way to move a vehicle across the country.
+But you want to be sure your auto is well cared for.
 Make sure your car maintenance is up to date and document the condition.
 Prepare your car for shipping and help the driver and transport company take care of your car.